WEST COAST TO THE OLD LINE STATE

-After a decade of flying off aircraft carriers around the world, they independently decided to settle down in the mid-Atlantic to focus on family, but ended up in the same Navy reserve Prowler squadron.
+After more than a decade of flying off of aircraft carriers and being stationed all over the world, they independently decided to settle down in the mid-Atlantic to focus on family, but ended up in the same Navy reserve Prowler squadron.
 Coincidentally, they were neighbors in Baltimore as well; Mark working in finance and Arch in engineering.
 With a healthy stint of travel and adventure behind them, sitting still in their new civilian desk jobs just wasn’t enough.
 Their shared love of whiskey and, at the time, a dearth of craft distilleries in Maryland led them to their true calling: starting their own distillery.

 In early 2015, Mark took the leap first by quitting his job and traveling to a distilling conference in Seattle to research how one gets into this new, exotic industry.
 While there he ran into Bob Stilnovich who was also at the conference, but for a different reason.
 It turns out that Bob was looking to sell his small, award winning distillery because his business partner, friend, and neighbor, Jim Cauldill was terminally ill.
 Bob, in his 70s was ready to pass the torch on one of the country’s first dedicated American Single Malt distilleries: Golden Distillery.
-Mark and Arch assumed they’d start with a rye or a bourbon from scratch, but were intrigued by this new category, American Single Malt.
+Mark and Arch were working on a rye or a bourbon, but were intrigued by this new category.

 Golden Distilling was a very small producer located on a small spit of land jutting out into the northern Puget Sound called Samish Island.
 Run out of a barn on Bob’s property overlooking the Samish Bay, it was a picturesque location where one could see the Olympic mountains, bald eagles hunting, and whales surfacing in the bay all while making whiskey.
 Bob and Jim realized very early in the craft distilling resurgence that while bourbon was booming around the country, single malt whiskey was largely unexplored and ignored.
-Mark and Arch were hooked.
-It didn’t hurt that Golden’s Samish Bay Single Malt won best-in-class at the 2012 American Distilling Institute.
+Mark and Arch were hooked- and it didn’t hurt that Golden’s Samish Bay Single Malt won best-in-class at the 2012 American Distilling Institute!